memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 ---
 id: install-memgraph-windows-10
 title: Install MemgraphDB and Memgraph Lab on Windows 10
-sidebar_label: Install MemgraphDB and Memgraph Lab on Windows 10
+sidebar_label: Install Memgraph on Windows 10
 ---

 In this tutorial, you will install both MemgraphDB and Memgraph Lab on Windows 10.